 This add-on for your Private Pilot Licence or Commercial Pilot Licence is a new and exciting challenge.
 Your night qualification will vastly improve your ability to fly on instruments whilst letting you observe the beauty of the country at night flying under VFR.

 With the introduction of ORS4 No.1125, we are allowed to fly VFR and Special VFR at night in the United Kingdom.
 So for stunning views such as the ones shown on this page, call or email us to book yourself in.

-Night Rating Requirements
+Night Qualification Requirements

-At least 3 hours of dual flight instruction
+At least 3 hours of dual flight instruction.

-At least 1 hour of cross country navigation
+At least 1 hour of cross-country navigation.

-5 solo night circuits
+5 solo night circuits.

 If you already hold (or have previously held) a fixed-wing or helicopter Instrument Rating, you will receive 5 hours credit towards the simulated instrument time.

-For recency, the Civil Aviation Authority stipulate that at least 1 take-off and landing (to 500ft) should have been completed within 90 days before passengers are carried.
+For recency, the Civil Aviation Authority stipulates that at least 1 take-off and landing (to 500ft) should have been completed within 90 days before passengers are carried.
 We would insist that this circuit is done with one of our instructors to ensure your safety and refresh your understanding.